A zero-one law for random walks in random environments on $\mathbb{Z}^2$ with bounded jumps: Random Walks in Dirichlet Environments

 For $L\geq0$, let $\vecv=\vecv(L)$ and $K=K(L)$ be defined as in \eqref{eqn:594}, with $K$ increasing in $L$.
 As before, let $\vecu$ be a constant multiple of $\vecv$ such that $\vecu\in\Z^d$and let $(\vecuk,\vecuk_2,\ldots,\vecuk_d)$ be an orthogonal basis for $\R^d$ such that $\vecuk_i\in\Z^d$ for all $i$, and define $N$ as before as well.

 We define the graph $\Hg_{N,L}$ as described before, using the rational direction $\vecv$, rather than the direction $\ell$, to define it.
 Thus,

-We note here our reason for using $L$ as the length of the cylinder, rather than $L||\vecu||$ as Tournier does.
-The choice of $\vecv$ depends on the length of the cylinder, but $||\vecu||$ depends on $\vecv$, and may be unbounded as $\vecv\to\ell$.
+We note here our reason for using $L$ as the length of the cylinder, rather than $L|\vecu|$ as in \cite{Tournier2015}.
+The choice of $\vecv$ depends on the length of the cylinder, but $|\vecu|$ depends on $\vecv$, and may be unbounded as $\vecv\to\ell$.

 As before, arguments based on the graph $\Hg_{N,L}$ give us

 and we must show that the term $\Pa_{\Hg_{N,L}}^{\partial}(X_1\neq M,T_{M}<\tilde{T}_{\partial})$ approaches 0 as $L$ and $K$ increase.
 Defining $B=B(L,K)$ as before, our previous arguments give us